n0thingNoob/AI4SE-finalProject/README.md

 # AI-Generated Trading Strategy Quality Assessment Project

 A comprehensive framework for generating, testing, and evaluating AI-generated trading strategies using different LLM models (Gemini and GPT).
-This project includes automated code quality assessment, robustness testing, and comparative analysis between different AI models.
+This project includes automated code quality assessmen[...]

 ## 📋 Table of Contents